rtlewis88/rtl88-Themes/README.md

 For the icons: 1) Extract the "tar.xz" file into your  "~/.icons/" folder - to install for current user only - or into the "/usr/share/icons/" folder - for the icons and folders to be applied globally.
 2) Use the GNOME Tweak Tool or an equivalent app to enable it for your desktop.

-Logging out and then logging back in may be necessary on some operating systems, to fully implement themes.
+Logging out and then logging back in may be necessary on some operating systems, to fully implement themes and icons.

 If installing the Solarized-Dark-gtk-theme manually, make sure to install the dependency: "Murrine theme engine" if you do not already have it; and update your GTK+packages if you have not.